General

 According to recent research, the average American worker is only productive for around three hours of an eight-hour working day.
 This means that a lot of time is wasted, so how can you avoid this and make your employees more productive?

 If you want to teach employees how to be productive at work, there are a lot of techniques to help you.
-In this guide, we’re going to show you how to improve productivity around the office and make your workplace better!
+In this guide, we will show you how to improve productivity around the office and improve your workplace!

 Ready to learn more?
 Then read on!